karisigurd4/DocumentLab/README.md

   * Query: ```InvoiceDate: Text(Invoice date) Down [Date];```
 * Want to capture invoice receiver info in one query?
   * Query: ```Receiver: 'Name': [Text] Down 'Address': [StreetAddress] Down 'City': [Town] Down 'PostalCode': [PostalCode];```
-  * Control output structure by naming capture properties
+  * Json output will name properties according to the query predicate naming paramters
 * You want to capture all amounts in a document?
   * Query: ```AllAmounts: Any [Amount];```
+  * When we use *any*, results are returned in a json array

 You send in a bitmap of a document and a *query script* and the rest is taken care of for you.
 The results are returned in raw json format.